Azure managed applications overview

 Advantages of managed applications

 Managed applications reduce barriers to consumers using your solutions.
-They do not need expertise in cloud infrastructure to use your solution.
+They don't need expertise in cloud infrastructure to use your solution.
 Consumers have limited access to the critical resources.
-They do not need to worry about making a mistake when managing it.
+They don't need to worry about making a mistake when managing it.

 Managed applications enable you to establish an ongoing relationship with your consumers.
 You define terms for managing the application, and all charges are handled through Azure billing.